Julchu/Pricey/README.md

 Automatically converts unit prices when stores (like grocery stores) purposefully hide unit prices or display them in different units.

+# TODO:

+- Add Firebase/Firestore
+- Deploy GH Pages

 # Setup

-We'll be using TypeScript, NextJS, and Firebase/Firestore
+We'll be using TypeScript, NextJS, Emotion, and Firebase/Firestore

 To run the development server: